bckohan/enum-properties/doc/source/usage.rst

 :py:class:`~enum_properties.SymmetricMixin` tries very hard to resolve enumeration values from objects.
 Type coercion to all potential value types will be attempted before giving up.
-For instance, if we have a color object that is coercible to a string hex value we could instantiate our Color enumeration from it and perform equality comparisons:
+For instance, if we have a hex object that is coercible to a string hex value we could instantiate our Color enumeration from it and perform equality comparisons:

 .. code:: python